Being stressed and overwhelmed seems almost an accepted normality at the moment. Like its just part of modern life to be exhausted and overextended.

 Think of how it would feel to face life’s challenges with an encouraging inner voice rather than a critical one.
 Imagine the potential.
 What could you do if you were supporting and reassuring yourself along the way?

 Did you make any New Year’s resolutions?
 Maybe you give up on the idea altogether.
-Did you promise yourself to start cutting out junk food on the 1st of January?
-Were any of you still eating Christmas chocolates on the 16th January?
-Was that just me?
+Did you promise yourself to start cutting out junk food but still eating Christmas chocolates on the 16th January?
+Tell me that wasn’t just me!

-Making New Year’s resolutions can seem almost pointless when they hardly ever seem to last.
+Making New Year’s resolutions can seem pointless when they hardly ever seem to last.
 Despite this, I am not really willing to give them up.
-I love the feeling of making a fresh start on something and I love how it feels to achieve what I want, whether that be to set up a new business or commit to spending more time watching your favourite Netflix series.
+I love the feeling of making a fresh start on something and I love how it feels to achieve what I want, whether that be to set up a new business or committing to spend more time reading something from that ever-growing book list.

 So, yes, I am actually going to talk to you about making resolutions, when it is nearly February!
 I’m talking about it now because I don’t see why we can’t make resolutions any time.
 Why can’t we make resolutions in February or even June?
 Why not re-make the ones you have previously broken?
-I believe that you can make a resolution for yourself at any time.
+I don’t believe that resolutions are pointless.
+I think the concept needs a little updating.
 After all, a resolution is simply a goal, intention or wish.
 Even if you have tried and failed before, why shouldn’t you try again?

 I want the resolutions that I make to be flexible.
 I’m going to make mistakes and slip up.
 There are times that I will set the bar too high or underestimate myself.
 I want to be able to change my goals as I learn and grow.
 Setting a flexible goal is about learning and adapting to find what is right for you.
 Promising myself that I will walk 5km every day, no matter how busy I am or how cold it is outside is just too rigid.
 I will never achieve that and ultimately, I don’t really want to do it.